The Presidential Working Group (PWG) was created in September 2019 with a defined charge:

 - Develop Informal Resolutions for Students Who Opt Not to Pursue a Formal Investigation

 The PWG identified a trend across U.S. universities wherein the majority of reports of sexual misconduct filed do not result in a formal investigation, and Emerson data reflects this national trend.

 - Section XIC: Informal Resolution Process of the PBIV Policy (2020) lists three options for informal resolution.
 The PWG recommends that the Standing Committee craft an expanded menu of options for informal resolution beyond the three outlined in the new Policy.
-While a written report is required to be submitted to the Office of Access, Equity, & Title IX even in cases when an informal resolution is desired, if this pathway is pursued the PWG believes that members of the Title IX Team and other Offices outside the Social Justice Center – including a potential new Ombuds position - could be more involved as partners in the resolution or implementation stage so as to maximize the institutional capacity to provide wrap-around care for students.
-The PWG recommends that the Title IX Coordinator provide parties with informal resolution options, utilizing the expertise, experience and staff from departments outside the Social Justice Center.
+While a written report is required to be submitted to the Office of Access, Equity, & Title IX even in cases when an informal resolution is desired, if this pathway is pursued the PWG believes that members of the Title IX Team and other Offices outside the Social Justice Collaborative – including a potential new Ombuds position - could be more involved as partners in the resolution or implementation stage so as to maximize the institutional capacity to provide wrap-around care for students.
+The PWG recommends that the Title IX Coordinator provide parties with informal resolution options, utilizing the expertise, experience and staff from departments outside the Social Justice Collaborative.

 - The PWG believes that it is in the best interest of students to allow options for other staff and Offices to be involved even while the Office of Access, Equity, & Title IX exists as the central gateway and provided that there is appropriate training in trauma-informed practices, no conflict of interest, and that a system of records- and information-sharing is in place.

 - The Standing Committee should discuss and revise to ensure that these informal resolution options are robust and reflective of the many resources and deep expertise across the campus community, both inside and outside the Office of Access, Equity, & Title IX.

 - Consider the Placement of the Access, Equity, and Title IX Function